gomberg5264/VoxelCraft/README.md

+> NOTE: This project is further being developed alongside my custom engine called [Aphelion Engine](https://github.com/antjowie/Aphelion-engine).
+This repository will no longer be updated

 ## VoxelCraft
 > This project serves as a learning opportunity, API breaking changes will be made most of the times.
 I will most likely reject all pull requests.